What you’ll learn

 - Software: Docker, and local installs of Redis 6

-Kurt is a Principal Technical Enablement Architect at Redis.
+Kurt is the Technical Enablement Manager for the USA at Redis.
 Kurt is one of the internal resource creators within Redis.
 Their team’s goal is to train developers and software architects in new Redis releases.
 His particular expertise is within Securing Redis and the Redis Enterprise Software.
 Kurt is also the main author of instruction within this course.

-Justin is a Developer Advocate at Redis.
-He has helped to produce two previous courses at Redis University and has created numerous videos for the Redis University YouTube channel.
+Justin is a Senior Developer Advocate at Redis.
+He has helped to produce several courses at Redis University and has created numerous videos for the Redis YouTube channel.
+Previous to Redis, Justin was a Web Development boot camp instructor, Software Engineer for a automated testing company, and a dog walker!